 - Aggressive drivers going too fast, especially on highways, where such reckless drivers often change lanes without warning or weave in and out of traffic.

-Is this how your speeding accident happened?
+Is this how your Colorado Springs speeding accident happened?
 Or are you dealing with a different situation?
 Whatever the circumstances of your high-speed collision, an experienced attorney can thoroughly investigate your crash and demand the money you deserve for your accident-related expenses.

 How do investigators determine if speed was a factor?

-State or local police investigating your accident – along with insurance companies and other interested parties – often look for key evidence when determining if speed was a factor in an accident.
+State or local police investigating your accident – along with insurance companies and other interested parties – look for key evidence when determining if speed was a factor in an accident.
 Such evidence may include:

 - The length of the skid marks on the road.